 However, approaching the end of the 20th Century, various state and federal laws limited the enforceability of electronic documents.
 In response, the Uniform Electronic Transactions Act (UETA) was approved by the National Conference of Commissioners on Uniform State Laws (NCCUSL) in 1999.
-As of May 1, 2004, UETA had been adopted in 44 states, the District of Columbia, the U.S. Virgin Islands and was under consideration in two other states.
+As of October 1, 2004, UETA had been adopted in 46 states, the District of Columbia, and the U.S. Virgin Islands.
 The federal Electronic Signatures in Global and National Commerce Act (E-Sign) was also adopted in 2000.
-The two acts give legal effect to real estate transactions that are executed electronically and allow them to be enforced between the parties thereto.
+The two acts give legal effect to real estate transactions that are executed electronically and allow them to be enforced between the parties to the transaction.

-Nevertheless, even though documents that result from electronic transactions are valid and enforceable between the parties, there is no broad agreement about whether those documents may be recorded in the various local land records offices in the several states.
-Laws and regulations in many states frequently limit a recordable document to one that is in writing or on paper.
-They may also require that the recorded document be an original document.
-Similar laws and regulations may require signatures to be in writing and acknowledgements to be signed.
-Being electronic and not on paper, being an electronic version of an original paper document, or having an electronic signature or acknowledgement instead of a handwritten one, an electronic document might not be recordable under the laws of these states (see Op.
+Even though documents resulting from electronic transactions are valid and enforceable between the parties, there is uncertainty and confusion about whether those electronic documents may be recorded in the various local land records offices in the several states.
+Legacy laws and regulations in many states purport to limit recordable documents to ones that are in writing or on paper or require that they be originals.
+Other laws and regulations require signatures to be in writing and acknowledgements to be signed.
+Being electronic and not written on paper, being an electronic version of an original paper document, or having an electronic signature and acknowledgement instead of handwritten ones, an electronic document might not be recordable under the laws of these states.
+The continuing application of these legacy laws and regulations remain uncertain (see Op.
 Cal.
 Atty.
 Gen. No. 02-112 (Sept.
 4, 2002)).

-Limited experiments with recording electronic documents have been started in approximately 35 counties in a several states.
-These experiments depend, however, on the initiatives of individual recorders and the opportunities available under the laws of those states.
-They are piecemeal and offer only limited interoperability among the recording venues.
-The experiments do not provide a uniform legal standard for the acceptance and processing of electronic documents.
+Despite these uncertainties, recorders in approximately 40 counties in several states began recording electronic documents.
+These efforts depend, however, on the initiatives of individual recorders and the opportunities available under the laws of those states.
+They are piecemeal and offer only limited interoperability among the recording venues and across state lines.
+They do not provide a uniform legal structure for the acceptance and processing of electronic documents.

 In response, a few states have convened study committees or task forces to consider the question of recording electronic documents (see Report of Iowa State Bar Ass'n, Real Estate Modernization Comm., draft of Ch.
 558B - Iowa Electronic Recording Act (2001); Conn.
 Law Revision Comm., An Act Establishing the Connecticut Real Property Electronic Recording System (Conn.
 Gen Assembly, Judiciary Comm., Raised Bill No. 5664, 2004)).
-In 2002 a drafting committee was established by the NCCUSL Executive Committee to draft a Uniform Real Property Electronic Recording Act.
+In 2002, a drafting committee was established by the NCCUSL Executive Committee to draft a Uniform Real Property Electronic Recording Act.
 The Committee's decision followed a recommendation of the NCCUSL Committee on Scope and Program.
 Their actions were in recognition of a strong recommendation from the Joint Editorial Board on Uniform Real Property Acts that a uniform act be drafted.

-The following act was drafted to authorize the receipt, recording and retrieval of documents and information in electronic form.
-Its fundamental principle is that requirements of state law describing or requiring that a document be an original, on paper or in writing are satisfied by a document in electronic form.
-Furthermore, any requirement that the document contain a signature is satisfied by an electronic signature.
-The act also establishes a state electronic recording commission that is charged with adopting standards for the receipt, recording, and retrieval of electronic documents.
+The Uniform Real Property Electronic Recording Act was drafted to remove any doubt about the authority of the recorder to receive and record documents and information in electronic form.
+Its fundamental principle is that any requirements of state law describing or requiring that a document be an original, on paper, or in writing are satisfied by a document in electronic form.
+Furthermore, any requirement that the document contain a signature or acknowledgment is satisfied by an electronic signature or acknowledgement.
+The act specifically authorizes a recorder, at the recorder's option, to accept electronic documents for recording and to index and store those documents.